ExpediaGroup/graphql-component/README.md

 ### Repository structure

-- `lib` - the graphql-component code.
+- `src` - the graphql-component code.
 - `examples/composition` - a simple example of composition using `graphql-component`
 - `examples/federation` - a simple example of building a federated schema using `graphql-component`